 Elsewhere Studios

-A Living Campus for Creative Learning & Community Culture
+A Living Temple for Creative Learning & Community Culture

 Elsewhere Studios has long been a place where artists come to focus, experiment, and connect with place.
-As we enter our next chapter, we are deepening our commitment to Paonia by expanding from residency-based programming into year-round, place-based education and community enterprise.
+As we enter our next chapter, we are deepening our commitment to Paonia by expanding our residency-based programming into year-round, place-based creative learning and community musings.

-At the heart of this expansion is the Coyote School and the Muse Teahouse—together forming a living learning campus that serves youth, families, artists, and community members across generations.
+At the heart of this expansion is the Coyote Club and the M.U.S.E Teahouse—together forming a living Temple and learning campus that serves artists, youth, families, and community members across generations.

 THE COYOTE CLUB